towerofnix/scratch-api-unofficial-docs/api/users.md

 Gets the users that the user is following.
 Returns an array of [user objects](definitions/user_object.md).
 [Limited](../etc/limits_and_offsets.md) to 40 results per request.

+### `GET /users/<username>/following/studios/projects`

+Gets a list of projects that have recently been added to studios that the given user is following.
+Returns an array of [project objects](definitions/project_object.md).
+[Requires authentication.](../etc/authentication.md)

+### `GET /users/<username>/following/users/loves`

+Gets a list of projects that have recently been loved by users that the given user is following.
+Returns an array of [project objects](definitions/project_object.md).
+[Requires authentication.](../etc/authentication.md)

 ### `GET /users/<username>/following/users/projects`

 Gets a list of projects that have recently been shared by users that the given user is following.
 Returns an array of [project objects](definitions/project_object.md).
-[Limited](../etc/limits_and_offsets.md) to 40 results per request.
 [Requires authentication.](../etc/authentication.md)

 ### `GET /users/<username>/messages`